 Typographic logo with a wink

 For a number of years now, the typographic logo with a wink has been very popular.
 These logos contains a clever pun that will put a smile on your face.
-This is our personal favourite, because it is stylish and subtle, and it elicits an emotional response.
+This is our personal favorite, because it is stylish and subtle, and it elicits an emotional response.

 Letter logo / monogram

 Another logo type is the letter logo, or monogram.
 Does your research have an acronym or abbreviation it uses?
 In that case a letter logo might be a good option.
+However, if you’re not a big company, this might not work.
+I usually prefer writing out your company name.

 A combination mark consists of the name of the lab, research group or scientist plus a logo element.
 It’s the cherry on the cake, and it help make the logo stand out more.
 One advantage to this is that the element itself also can be used to design elements with on your website or brochure.
+This is what most people think of when they want a logo.
+However, I usually separate the element from the text in logos like these, so the logo is more flexible, and can also be used as real text on a website.

-An emblem logo consists of text on a coloured background or has a specific shape.
+An emblem logo consists of text on a colored background or has a specific shape.
 Although emblem logos are used by many different companies, you will see them mostly in the hotel and catering industries.

 Isolated symbol / icon logo